reallyenglish-global/pedestal/src/styleguide/index.md

 ## Formatting tabs

-You can als make tabs rounded with the `.tabs-rounded` class.
+You can also make tabs rounded with the `.tabs-rounded` class.

 ```html_example
 <ul class="tabs tabs-alt tabs-rounded" data-tabs="" id="task-lesson-tabs">